 Cleveland, D.A.
 (1991) New Crop Varieties in a Green Revolution for Africa: Implications for Sustainability and Equity.
 In The Political Economy of African Famine.
 R.E.
 Downs, D.O.
 Kerner and S.P.
 Reyna, editors.
 Pp. 325-338.
 NY: Gordon & Breach.

 Soleri, D., D.A.
-Cleveland, and T.R.
+Cleveland, T.R.
 Frankenberger.
 (1991) Gardens and Vitamin A: A Review of Recent Literature.
 Report No. IN-2, 32 pp. Arlington, Virginia: Vitamin A Field Support Project, International Science and Technology Institute.
-REPORT AS PDF FILE.
+REPORT PDF.

 Cleveland, D.A.
 (1990) Development Alternatives and the African Food Crisis.
 In African Food Systems In Crisis.
 Part Two: Contending with Change.
 R. Huss-Ashmore and S. Katz, editors.
 Pp. 181-206.
 NY: Gordon & Breach.

 Cleveland, D.A.
 (1989) Developmental Stage Age Groups and African Population Structure: The Kusasi of the West African Savanna.
 American Anthropologist 91:401-413.
 ABSTRACT.
-ARTICLE AS PDF FILE (© 1989 American Anthropological Association).
+ARTICLE PDF (© 1989 American Anthropological Association).

 Cleveland, D.A.
 (1986) Culture and horticulture in Mexico.
 Culture & Agriculture 7(29):1-5.
 ARTICLE AS PDF FILE.

 Netting, R.M., D.A.
-Cleveland and F. Stier.
+Cleveland, F. Stier.
 (1980) The conditions of agricultural intensification in the West African Savannah.
 In Sahelian Social Development, S.P.
 Reyna, editor.
 Pp. 187-505.
 Abidjan, Ivory Coast: United States Agency for International Development.